wilhus/wilhus/README.md

 ## About me

 I'm a computer science and football enthusiast born in '99.
 I like to learn new things and explore what the internet can offer!
 I tend to work on projects that involve my interests in IoT, web development and machine learning.
-I'd like to improve a lot in those areas in the foreseeable future.
+I'm working to improve a lot in those areas in the foreseeable future.

 ## Workspace